David Evans (RAF officer)

-Air Chief Marshal Sir David George Evans, GCB, CBE (14 July 1924 – 21 February 2020) was a senior commander of the Royal Air Force.
+Air Chief Marshal Sir David George Evans, GCB, CBE (14 July 1924 – 21 February 2020) was a Canadian-British Royal Air Force officer.

 Career

 Born and educated in Canada, Evans was commissioned into the Royal Air Force as a pilot officer under an emergency commission on 7 April 1944 during the Second World War.
 He underwent pilot training in Canada and he then completed operational training in Ismaïlia in Egypt.
 On 7 October 1944, he was promoted to flying officer (war substantive).
 Evans was one of the first RAF officers to enter Bergen-Belsen concentration camp.

 He was promoted to flight lieutenant (war substantive) on 7 April 1946.
 His promotion to flying officer was confirmed on 30 September 1947 with seniority from 7 April 1946.
 Evans was promoted to the substantive rank of flight lieutenant on 29 October 1948, with promotions to squadron leader on 1 October 1954, to wing commander on 1 July 1959 and to group captain on 1 July 1964.

 He piloted the British bobsleigh team at the 1964 Olympics.

 In 1973 Evans was made Air Officer Commanding No. 1 Group, in 1976 he was appointed Vice Chief of the Air Staff and he went on to be Air Officer Commanding-in-Chief RAF Strike Command the following year.
 He was Vice-Chief of the Defence Staff from 1981 to 1983.